fdifrison/java-persistence/README.md

 If there is a meaning of ordering in the join column we could use the `List` collection together with the `@OrderColumn` annotation to reduce the burden of using lists; in this way, if we want to remove the last element only two delete statement are executed, one for the join table and one for the child table.
-However, if we are not removing the last element, hibernate will execute an update statement for each row that will be shifted.
+However, if we are not removing the last element, Hibernate will execute an update statement for each row that will be shifted.

 ### `@JoinColumn`

 An alternative, that requires the child-entity to hold a reference to the parent, is to annotate the parent-side collection with the `@JoinColumn` annotation.
-However, this approach is also inefficient since for persisting elements in the parent side collection hibernate will have to issue and insert statement and an update for each element persisted.
-The update is required since the child entity is flushed before the parent-side collection, therefore, hibernate has no clue about the foreign key value, hence an update is required to set the foreign key.
-If the option `nullable=false` is specified in the `@JoinColumn` annotation, hibernate will flush the child entity with the foreign key populated, but it will issue an update statement anyway.
+However, this approach is also inefficient since for persisting elements in the parent side collection Hibernate will have to issue and insert statement and an update for each element persisted.
+The update is required since the child entity is flushed before the parent-side collection, therefore, Hibernate has no clue about the foreign key value, hence an update is required to set the foreign key.
+If the option `nullable=false` is specified in the `@JoinColumn` annotation, Hibernate will flush the child entity with the foreign key populated, but it will issue an update statement anyway.

-Similarly, deleting an element from the parent-side collection has bad performance if the `nullable=false` is not set, hibernate will first fire an update statement on the child entity to set the foreign key value to null, and only after is will issue the delete statement to remove that same child entity.
+Similarly, deleting an element from the parent-side collection has bad performance if the `nullable=false` is not set, Hibernate will first fire an update statement on the child entity to set the foreign key value to null, and only after is will issue the delete statement to remove that same child entity.
 If `nullable=false` we save the first useless update statement.